 The Science of Willpower

-I saw a lovely young woman, who I will call Cathy, in my office this week.
+I saw a lovely young woman, whom I’ll call Cathy, in my office this week.
 She was there to discuss her inability to lose weight.
-After discussing the basics of a healthful, whole-foods diet, I recommended she meet regularly with a nutritionist.
-She shrugged her shoulders and said, “My problem is willpower.
-I don’t have any, never did.
+After discussing the basics—and benefits—of a whole-foods diet, I recommended she meet regularly with a nutritionist.
+She shrugged and said, “My problem is willpower.
+I don’t have any—never did.
 That’s why I am the way I am.”

-Cathy spoke about willpower as if it was a fixed entity, like her brown eyes or thick hair.
-The notion that willpower is a fluid state, a practice or skill that she could freely develop, was completely foreign to her.
+Cathy spoke about willpower as if it were a fixed entity, like her brown eyes or thick hair.
+The notion that willpower is a fluid state, a practice, or skill that she could freely develop was completely foreign to her.
 To help nudge her out of this misperception, I recommended the book The Willpower Instinct, by health psychologist Kelly McGonigal.

 For instance, recent studies demonstrate how meditation increases activity in the prefrontal cortex, the area of the brain responsible for helping us maintain self-control.
 With just a few weeks of sustained practice, marked changes were visible in the actual structure and size of participants’ gray matter.
-Another study showed marked differences in brain activation in recently trained meditators versus long-time practitioners, showing that, indeed, practice makes perfect.
+Another study showed marked differences in brain activation in recently-trained meditators versus seasoned practitioners, showing that, indeed, practice makes perfect.

-So for those of us like Cathy, who want to change but fear we lack the necessary willpower, the news is clear: Mindful effort, practiced over time, will bring us the change that we desire.
+So for those of us like Cathy, who want to shift our patterns, but fear we lack the necessary willpower, the news is clear: Mindful effort, practiced over time, will bring us the change that we desire.

 © Kripalu Center for Yoga & Health.
 All rights reserved.
 To request permission to reprint, please e-mail firstname.lastname@example.org.